Swedish National Waffle Day!

 Since then I’ve been to Gothenburg many times.
 One special trip was when we decided to visit Stora Delsjön, a bit outside the city center.
 There is an option to go on an 8 km hike around the lake or to sit on one of the benches.
 There are even fireplaces with grills and wood prepared.
 Near the lake is this little cottage called Kaffestugan Lyckan where they sell hot chocolate, waffles, and other desserts!
 They were for SEK 69 with hot chocolate included!
 Definitely worth stopping by on your visit to Gothenburg.

-A girl on a fallen tree by a lake.
+A woman poses on a fallen tree by a lake.

 Stora Delsjön.
 Photo: Patrik Moravcik